 top of page

-Born and raised in Ann Arbor Michigan, I am now a proud New Yorker.
-But, was lucky enough to have grown up around a huge and vibrant arts scene and had parents who introduced me to the arts and took me to the theatre.
-I believe the arts and especially theatre are imperative to society and should be accessible and affordable to all, especially to young people.
-Growing up the theatre gave me a safe space, and a purpose and allowed me to create and dream.
-I was extremely lucky to have had early mentors, and adults who took me and my interest seriously (Marilyn Heberling, Maria Ricossa, Jill Bowers, Laura Rosberg, Zelma Weisfeld, and Dr. Richard Burgwin to name a few.)
-And to them, I will be eternally grateful!
+Born and raised in Ann Arbor, Michigan, I am now a proud New Yorker.
+I was fortunate to grow up immersed in a vibrant arts community, with parents who nurtured my passion for the arts and introduced me to theater at a young age.
+The arts—especially theater—are essential to society and should be accessible and affordable to all, particularly young people.
+Theater provided me with a safe space to create, dream, and find purpose.
+I was incredibly fortunate to have early mentors and supportive adults who recognized and encouraged my passion, including Marilyn Heberling, Maria Ricossa, Jill Bowers, Laura Rosberg, Zelma Weisfeld, and Dr. Richard Burgwin.
+I remain forever grateful to them.

 My NYC credits include Cole Porter’s Fifty Million Frenchmen for The York Theatre Company, the first NYC revivals of The Drowsy Chaperone for The Gallery Players, WINNER of The New York Innovative Theatre Award for Outstanding Production of a Musical, A Man of No Importance (NY IT Nom.)
 About which the star of the original production, Roger Rees called it; “One of the most magnificent evenings I have spent in the theatre”, and Parade.
 As well as Music for Michael Mouse with Armistead Maupin and the New York City Gay Men’s Chorus at Carnegie Hall.

-My regional productions include Hank Williams: Lost Highway (with George Wendt) Merry Go Round Playhouse Finger Lakes Music Theatre Festival (Broadway World Award Nom.), Hands on a Hardbody starring Rex Smith, Disney's The Little Mermaid (Wilde Award BEST MUSICAL) Sweeney Todd with Robert Newman (Wilde Award- BEST MUSICAL) Steel Magnolias (Wilde Award - Best Comedy) The Lion in Winter, Sunset Boulevard with Emmy winner Kim Zimmer (Wilde Award Nom.)
-The Best Little Whorehouse in Texas, Hello Dolly!, Shrek, Run For Your Wife, Shakespeare in Hollywood, Escanaba in Love, Evita, Chicago, Anything Goes! and Stephen Sondheim’s Saturday Night, The Misanthrope, Ten Little Indians, Ashes, The Glass Menagerie, Overruled, The Skin of Our Teeth and Much Ado about Nothing.
-Associate directing credits include the national tour of State Fair starring John Davidson, Arthur Laurent’s Home of the Brave, and Big Potato Off-Broadway as well as the drama desk nominated revival of A Majority of One with Phyllis Newman and Randall Duk Kim.
-I have also served as Associate Artistic Director at the Barn Theatre in Michigan and as a Resident Director at The New London Barn Playhouse in New Hampshire.
+Regionally, I have directed acclaimed productions such as Hank Williams: Lost Highway (with George Wendt), Hands on a Hardbody (starring Rex Smith), Disney’s The Little Mermaid (Wilde Award for Best Musical), Sweeney Todd (with Robert Newman, Wilde Award for Best Musical), Steel Magnolias (Wilde Award for Best Comedy), The Lion in Winter, Sunset Boulevard (starring Emmy winner Kim Zimmer, Wilde Award Nomination), The Best Little Whorehouse in Texas, Hello, Dolly!, Shrek, Evita, and Anything Goes, among many others.
+Associate directing credits include the national tour of State Fair (starring John Davidson), Arthur Laurents' Home of the Brave, and Big Potato Off-Broadway, as well as the Drama Desk-nominated revival of A Majority of One with Phyllis Newman and Randall Duk Kim.

 I have taught/directed at Manhattan Marymount College and AMDA here in New York as well as The NSKI School in Oslo, Norway.
 I also do private coaching for actors.